San103/San103/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on something!.
-- 🌱 I’m currently learning in Secret!
+- 🌱 I’m currently learning in enhancing my skills in problem solving!
 March 27 2023 started..
 - 🤔 I’m looking for a cure in my loneliness, will you be my friend?
 - ⚡ Fun fact: `I dont sleep with bugs`